FrankWanger/CCBO/README.md

 This code repository includes two notebooks demonstrating the implementation of CCBO for benchmarking and guiding lab experiment.
 For detailed information, see the [Getting Started](#getting-started) section.

+**\*New\*** If you want to try yourself in the human vs CCBO campaign, come and challenge CCBO in a [web-based app](https://huggingface.co/spaces/FrankWanger/ccbo) hosted by Huggingface.
+If you would like to contribute as a human participant, please contact us!

 ## How does it work to guide experiment?
 ![CCBO Overview](ccbo.png)